casperfrost/todoistsorter/README.md

 - [ ] Allow for minor discrepancies in naming of an item
 - [ ] Support for multi project monitoring
 - [ ] Add note/label to indicate how item was added (e.g. voice or manual input)
+- [ ] Translate list item to another language (for language training purposes)

 Built Using
 --------------